mhjiang97/RNASeqFlow/README.md

 # RSWP: A library for easy RNA-seq analysis
-_note: only for paired-end data so far_
+_note: only for paired-end data so far and upgrade your python to 3.9_

 -----------
 ## Author